Plugin Dependencies (PRO)

 Keeping Plugins Always Active When Another Plugin Is Active

 Freesoul Deactivate Plugins PRO allows you to ensure certain plugins remain active whenever a specific plugin is active, regardless of other FDP settings.
-This can be useful for plugins that depend on a main plugin and must not be deactivated accidentally.
+This is useful for plugins that depend on a main plugin and must not be deactivated accidentally.

 How It Works